devskrate/dev/_posts/2020-04-24-configure-vscode-like-a-pro.md

     + Path Intellisense helps you include filenames or autocomplete them.
 This is a great tool if you want to type less for difficult filenames and make sure you always include the correct files.

 #### Not just this many more to come in future
 Please share your feedback on [twitter](https://twitter.com/devskrate), [Instagram](https://instagram.com/devskrate), or mail us at support@devskrate.com.
+Use [#DevsKrate](https://devskrate.com) on any social media platforms we will reach out to you.